aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/_index.md

 ### **Activating Sheets and Making a Cell Active**

 Aspose.Cells provides specific API calls for activating a sheet and a cell.
-For Example, the [**Aspose.Cells.WorksheetCollection.ActiveSheetIndex**](https://reference.aspose.com/cells/net/aspose.cells/worksheetcollection/properties/activesheetindex) property is useful for setting the active sheet in a workbook.
+For example, the [**Aspose.Cells.WorksheetCollection.ActiveSheetIndex**](https://reference.aspose.com/cells/net/aspose.cells/worksheetcollection/properties/activesheetindex) property is useful for setting the active sheet in a workbook.
 Similarly, [**Aspose.Cells.Worksheet.ActiveCell**](https://reference.aspose.com/cells/net/aspose.cells/worksheet/properties/activecell) property is used to set and get an active cell in the worksheet.

 To make sure that the horizontal or vertical scrollbars are at the row and column index position you want to show specific data, use the [**Aspose.Cells.Worksheet.FirstVisibleRow**](https://reference.aspose.com/cells/net/aspose.cells/worksheet/properties/firstvisiblerow) and [**Aspose.Cells.Worksheet.FirstVisibleColumn**](https://reference.aspose.com/cells/net/aspose.cells/worksheet/properties/firstvisiblecolumn) properties.